Indonesia–Palestine relations: History

 Indonesian first Vice president Mohammad Hatta with Haj Amin al-Husseini and other Arab leaders c.
 1947–1951.

 The earliest visit to Palestine by an Indonesian independence activist was in 1931, when Abdoel Kahar Moezakir represented the Indonesian muslims at the World Islamic Congress in Jerusalem led by Mufti Amin Al-Husseini.

 Palestine was one of the earlier supporters of Indonesian independence in 1945.
 Grand Mufti of Jerusalem and Supreme Leader of the Council of Palestine, Sheikh Muhammad Amin al-Husaini was credited to raise other Arab states recognition of Indonesia, particularly through Arab League.
 They also agreed to pressure the British whose troops had arrived in Indonesia ahead of the Dutch, not to support the Dutch.
 As a result, Indonesia was particularly hostile towards relations with Israel from the very beginning as a gratitude toward the Palestinians.
 Indonesian Presidents Soekarno strongly supported the Arab States' aggression and struggle against Israel.
 Even after the fall of Soekarno and the rise to power of General Soeharto, Indonesia strongly supported the cause of the Palestinians.
 The Leader of the Palestine Liberation Organization, Yasser Arafat had visited Indonesia in 1984 and in 1993.
 With the fall of New Order, Abdurrahman Wahid attempted to improve relations with Israel but he was removed from office in July 2001 and no effort was maintained to improve the relations between Indonesia and Israel.
 In 1988 official relations began between Indonesia and Palestine with the Indonesian recognition of Palestine.
 In 1990 an embassy was opened in Jakarta.

 High level visits

-The Leader of the Palestine Liberation Organization, Yasser Arafat had visited Indonesia for several times; in 1984 to meet Soeharto, in September 1992 to attend 10th Non-Aligned Movement Summit in Jakarta, in 1993 and again in August 2000 to meet Indonesian President Abdurrahman Wahid in Jakarta.
+The Leader of the Palestine Liberation Organization, Yasser Arafat had visited Indonesia for several times in 1984 to meet President Soeharto and in September 1992 to attend 10th Non-Aligned Movement Summit in Jakarta and in 1993 and most recently in August 2000 to meet President Abdurrahman Wahid in Jakarta.

-On 21–23 October 2007, Palestinian President Mahmoud Abbas conducted his first-ever official State visit to Indonesia.
-During his visit, President Abbas had signed several agreements on cooperation with Indonesia.
+On 21–23 October 2007, Palestinian President Mahmoud Abbas conducted his first-ever official State visit to Indonesia, during his visit, President Abbas had signed several agreements on cooperation with Indonesia.
 The Agreements included cooperation in the areas of communications and education.
 Abbas visited Indonesia again in May 2010 and February 2014.